 Color temperature (User Mode/Low Color Temperature):

-Overscan - the amount of picture area cut off at the edges of the TV's screen - measured 0% in 1080i Dot-by-Dot mode and 4% in the 16:9 Stretch mode with 720p signals (the latter is a higher-than-average amount).
-The set displayed 1080i and 720p test patterns with full resolution via the HDMI inputs, but 1080i patterns viewed through component-video connections looked slightly soft.
-Screen uniformity was excellent when the set was viewed from off-center seats, but color "bands" were clearly visible on full-field gray test patterns - a problem that was also visible on regular program material.
-Curiously, the set had no problem with 2:3 pulldown processing when displaying regular movies yet failed the 2:3 pulldown test on the Silicon Optix HQV test disc.
-This most likely indicates a slow response to film-cadence detection in video programs.
+Overscan - the amount of picture area cut off at the edges of the TV's screen - measured 0% in Dot-by-Dot mode when displaying high-definition signals.
+The set displayed both 1080i and 720p test patterns with full resolution via both the HDMI and component-video connections.
+The set's HDMI connections wouldn't accept 1080p/24-fps signals but had no problem with 1080p/60 signals from a Blu-ray Disc player.
+Screen uniformity was excellent when the set was viewed from off-center seats, and there was no sign of the color "banding" that showed up on Sharp's previous-generation 52-inch model tested in 2006 (the Sharp Aquos LC-52D62U).
+The set appeared to have no problem with 2:3 pulldown processing when displaying regular movies, but it failed the 2:3 pulldown test on the Silicon Optix HQV test DVD and showed considerable "jaggy" artifacts on those tests as well.

 Copyright © 2013 Bonnier Corp.
 All rights reserved.
 Reproduction in whole or in part without permission is prohibited.